Boycott United Airlines? Doctor Video Showing Violent Removal Of Asian Passenger Sparks Anger

 USA Today reports that the doctor said he was calling his lawyer after a manager threatened that they would call security if he did not willingly leave the plane.
 Despite his refusal to leave and his insistence upon the necessity of being on that flight, the manager called three security officials, who each came one by one to speak to the doctor and try to convince him to leave.
 After refusing for the third time, the last security officer decided to remove the doctor by force.
 United Airlines has thus far not made any comments as to the appropriateness of this official’s behavior or of any disciplinary action.

 According to Gizmodo, this is not the first time that United Airlines has mistreated and disrespected passengers.
 Only a few weeks ago, United prohibited three young female passengers from boarding the plane due to their choice to wear leggings.
 United Airlines also faced public censure after removing an autistic child from a flight, even as fellow passengers reported that the girl was not being disruptive.
 Just two weeks after this, United came under fire yet again for refusing to give a Muslim woman an unopened can of Diet Coke, citing safety reasons.
-Tahera Ahmed felt especially insulted after the flight attendant gave an unopened can of beer to the man sitting next to her after being denied the same request herself.
-A lesser-known scandal is United Airline’s decision to reopen a route between Colombia, South Carolina, and Newark, New Jersey in exchange for the Port Authority’s permission to build a hangar.
+Tahera Ahmed felt especially insulted after the flight attendant gave an unopened can of beer to the man sitting next to her after being denied the same request herself

+A lesser-known scandal is United Airline’s decision to reopen a route between Columbia, South Carolina, and Newark, New Jersey, in exchange for the Port Authority’s permission to build a hangar.
 This incident led to United’s then-CEO Jeff Smisek to resign, along with two other executives.

 United Airlines’ storied history of mistreating its passengers and engaging in unethical behavior has come to a head in yesterday’s brutal assault of the doctor who was just trying to get to his patients as soon as he possibly could.
-It is unclear how large this boycott will grow, how long it will last, or whether it will have any effect on United Airlines or on the doctor who was abused.
+It is unclear how large this boycott will grow, how long it will last, or whether it will have any effect on United Airlines or the doctor who was abused.

 [Featured Image by Rick Kern/Getty Images]